 Sturdy, stable and always amiable, the Pug is a favourite dog breed for Australian households.
-Their large, expressive eyes and wrinkly forehead gives them a pensive, even innocent expression.
-Needless to say, with the proper Pug Pet Insurance, this is a breed that will complete your household.
+Its large, expressive eyes and wrinkly forehead give it a pensive – even innocent – expression.
+Needless to say, with the proper Pug pet insurance, this is a breed that will complete your household.

 The first pugs were bred as companion dogs for ruling families in China.
 Some of these early pug ancestors were imported to Europe in the 16th century, and a new line of globe-trotting, aristocratic dog was born.

-Today’s enthusiastic owners eager to take out the best Pug insurance for their dog are by no means the first to feel that their pug is in a class of their own.
-Suffice it to say, owner enthusiasm is as much a trait of this breed as any of their other characteristics.
+Today’s enthusiastic owners eager to take out the best Pug insurance for their dog are by no means the first to feel that their Pug is in a class of its own.
+Suffice to say, owner enthusiasm is as much a trait of this breed as any of its other characteristics.

 Female: 25-30 cm

 Male: 30-36 cm

 Quiet, clever, docile, playful, stubborn, sociable and attentive

 Cheyletiella dermatitis, Pug dog encephalitis, epilepsy, nerve degeneration, corneal ulcers

 Requires moderate exercise, such as a daily walk, to overcome potential problems with obesity.

 A low-maintenance breed, but a shortened snout and protruding eyes means they require special care in terms of temperature regulation and protection from injury.